10 Top-Rated Tourist Attractions in Galway

 3 St. Nicholas' Church

 Around a minutes' stroll from Lynch's Castle on Market Street is Anglican/Episcopal St. Nicholas' Church.
 It was built in the 14th century and although much altered in later centuries, has preserved the aspect of a medieval parish church.
 The church is dedicated to St. Nicholas of Myra (Santa Claus), patron saint of children and mariners.
-Its notable features are the triple gables of the west front, the gargoyles (rare in Ireland), and in the interior, a number of tombs and a reader's desk.
-Among the visitors to St. Nicholas' over the centuries, the most famous is probably Christopher Columbus who worshipped here during a visit to Galway in 1477.
+Exterior highlights are the gargoyles, which are rarely seen in Ireland, and the triple gables of the west front.
+Inside are tombs and a reader's desk.
+Throughout the centuries, famous people have visited St. Nicholas, including Christopher Columbus who worshipped here in 1477.

 Hours: Open daily 9am-7pm (5pm January & February)